 Dandelion Launchers is a phonic reading series for beginner readers

 Our phonics lessons follow the Letters and Sounds scheme, more information on this scheme can be found by following the link below.

 Every day the children bring home high-quality texts from our reading scheme Bug Club.
 The children also all have their own logins for Bug Club, meaning that they can always access these same high-quality texts online anywhere.

 How can you find out more?

 If you would like to learn more about how we teach reading, please have a look at our phonics and reading policies to find out more.
-Remember you can also make an appointment to discuss any area of the curriculum with the Deputy Headteacher, Mrs R Mitchell.
+Remember you can also make an appointment to discuss any aspect of the English with Rosie Higson and Phonics with Emma Hogan.